digicademy/hydra-scraper/README.md

 If you change the code, please remember to document each function and walk other users through significant steps.
 This package is governed by the [Contributor Covenant](https://www.contributor-covenant.org/de/version/1/4/code-of-conduct/) code of conduct.
 Please keep this in mind in all interactions.

+## Releasing

+Before you make a new release, make sure the following files are up to date:

+- CHANGELOG.md: version number and changes
+- CITATION.cff: version number, authors, and release date

+Use GitHub to make the release.
+Use semantic versioning once the scraper has reached 1.0.0.

 ## Roadmap

+- *Allow harvesting from local files
+- Add URL composition feature of the Beacon standard
 - Enable checking `schema:dateModified` when collating paged results
 - Implement a JSON return (including dateModified, number of resources, errors)
 - Add conversion routines, i.e. for LIDO to CGIF or for the RADAR version of DataCite/DataVerse to CGIF
-- Allow harvesting from local files
 - Allow filtering triples for CGIF, align triples produced by lists and by resources, add any quality assurance that is needed
 - Allow usage of OAI-PMH APIs to produce beacon lists
 - Re-add the interactive mode
-- Add URL composition feature of the Beacon standard
 - Properly package the script and use the system's download folder